emanuelefavero/ecommerce-sanity-stripe/README.md

 npm install @sanity/client @sanity/image-url @stripe/stripe-js canvas-confetti next-sanity-image react-hot-toast react-icons stripe
 ```

+&nbsp;

+## Create a new Sanity project

 - create a new Sanity project: `npm create sanity@latest -- --template clean --create-project "PROJECT-NAME" --dataset production`

 > Note: You will need to create a Sanity account if you don't have one already.
+>
+> This command will create a new Sanity project in the current directory.

+&nbsp;

+## Run Sanity Studio locally

-- run sanity studio locally: `npm run dev` or `sanity start`
+- `cd` into sanity project folder before running: `npm run dev` or `sanity start`

 > Note: Head over to [http://localhost:3333](http://localhost:3333) to see the Sanity Studio.

+&nbsp;

+## Create a new schema and content

-- create a new schema in the `schemas` folder which is located inside the sanity project that was created in your project directory:
+- create a new schema in the `schemas` folder which is located inside the Sanity project that was created in your project directory:

 ```ts
 export default {